bertini36/profiler/README.md

 ## Next work

-- Make tests
-- Make web application with Sanic
+- Make tests and run with Travis